 Cnidium monnieri dilates blood vessels to lower blood pressure, increases blood perfusion to coronary arteries, and decreases oxygen consumption by the cardiac muscle.

-Administration of Cnidium monnieri is associated with increased blood perfusion to and reduced swelling of the brain and is generally used to treat disorders such as cerebral ischemia, migraine headache, and Alzheimer’s disease.
+Administration of Cnidium monnieri is associated with increased blood perfusion and reduced swelling of the brain.
+It is generally used to treat disorders such as cerebral ischemia, migraine headache, and Alzheimer’s disease.

 Oral administration of Cnidium monnieri to mice and rats has a sedative effect on the central nervous system, as it decreases motor activities, counteracts the stimulating effects produced by caffeine, and prolongs phenobarbital-induced sleeping time.

 Cnidium monnieri influences the smooth muscle of the uterus and intestines.
 At small dosages, Cnidium monnieri leads to mild contractions and or spasms of the smooth muscle.
 At larger dosages, Cnidium monnieri causes numbness and inhibits contraction of smooth muscle.